 “College students and Millennials have shown a high propensity to get involved in the fight against minor sex trafficking.
 The challenge to these young people is to translate that passion into voting “Yes” on the Safe Harbor Amendment in November.”

-If you vote this November, keep the Safe Harbor amendment in mind.
+If you vote this November, keep Amendment #2 in mind.
 For the many students voting in their first presidential election, voting day will be exciting enough.
-But it is rare that voters, especially students, have a chance to make such an impact with their vote at the state level.
+But it is rare that voters, especially students, will have a chance to make such an impact with their vote at the state level.
 Should the Safe Harbor amendment pass, it would be a huge step forward in Georgia’s battle against child sex trafficking, and a testament to the army of supporters who battle this terrible crime every day.